andrew-ya/SmartCOM3/README.md

 IStClient::IStClient() OK
 SmartCOM3 version: 3,0,162,5805

-Connecting to mxdemo.ittrade.ru:8443 with login X5Q7RHI5U
-Press ENTER to disconnect
+Connecting to mxdemo.ittrade.ru:8443 with login XXXXXX Press ENTER to disconnect
 TestRobot::Connected()
 TestRobot::AddSymbol(6A.CME.H2015) 1 of 21304